This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Lastly, true silver colloids don’t contain any protein or other additives, as the vast majority of the silver content consists of nanometre-sized silver particles.
-This will be the most effective type of colloidal silver.
+This is the most effective type of colloidal silver.

 Is It Safe?

 There’s plenty of debate about the potential health risks of colloidal silver.
-So is it safe to use colloidal silver supplements or products?
+Is it safe to use colloidal silver supplements or products?

 According to a review published in Environmental Health Perspectives, this is a controversial topic that has contenders on both sides.
 The review states “despite its widespread use, nanosilver remains a fairly poorly understood material to both regulators and scientists.
 Consensus remains elusive on subjects as essential as how it behaves in the human body and environment, and the extent to which its use may contribute to bacterial resistance.”

 Of course, there are two opposing arguments in this debate — what are being called “watchdog groups” that seize on the confusion surrounding colloidal silver side effects and safety and advocate groups, like the Silver Nanotechnology Working Group, that proclaim its usefulness and safety, noting that most applications use extremely small quantities of silver in their formulas.

 What the research indicates is that misuse of colloidal silver, or choosing inexpensive, low-quality products that are not true colloidal silver, can cause adverse side effects.
 For instance, you may have come across warnings about it causing an irreversible condition called argyria, which is when people turn blue.